-- Must be made on the appropriate official nomination paper. - Should be accompanied by a candidate profile statement (maximum of 150 words excluding the candidate's name), and a recent electronic photo (no less than 12-monthsold). - Should include full contact details and an email address on the nomination paper.
-Email is the Independent Returning Officer's preferred form of contact with candidates. - Must have the signed consent of the candidate and be nominated by one (1) elector whose name appears on the Electoral Roll.
+- Must be made on the appropriate official nomination form. - Should be accompanied by a candidate profile statement (maximum of 150 words excluding the candidate's name), and a recent electronic photo (no less than 12-monthsold). - Should include full contact details and an email address on the nomination form.
+Email is the Independent Returning Officer's preferred form of contact with candidates. - Must have the signed consent of the candidate and be nominated by two (2) electors whose name appears on the Electoral Roll in the TECT district.
 A candidate cannot nominate themself.
-If a candidate is unable to sign the nomination paper, a letter of consent signed by the candidate is acceptable to be attached to the nomination paper.
+If a candidate is unable to sign the nomination form, a letter of consent signed by the candidate is acceptable to be attached to the nomination form.

-If a candidate has been commonly known in the community by a slightly different name (e.g. James Brown is commonly known as Jim Brown) for at least the last six months, the commonly known name may appear on the voting papers.
+If a candidate has been commonly known in the community by a slightly different name (e.g. James Brown is commonly known as Jim Brown) for at least the last six months, the commonly known name may be listed on the voting site and candidate statement document.

-Completed nomination papers should be emailed directly to the Independent Returning Officer at nominations@electionz.com or, if time allows, mailed to PO Box 3138, Christchurch 8140.
+Completed nomination forms should be emailed directly to the Independent Returning Officer at nominations@electionz.com.